T4n17/aizork/README.md

 - 🎮 Fully automated gameplay through AI decision-making
 - 🔄 Real-time interaction with the Zork game environment
 - 📊 Observe how AI interprets game context and generates commands
+- 💬 Ability to provide suggestions to guide the AI during gameplay

 ## 🔧 Prerequisites